68.81% – average documented online shopping cart abandonment rate

 In fact, our latest quantitative study of reasons for abandonment found that 58.6% of US online shoppers have abandoned a cart within the last 3 months because “I was just browsing / not ready to buy”.
 Most of these will abandon even before they initiate the checkout flow.
 However, if we segment out this “just browsing” segment, and instead look at the remaining reasons for abandonments we get the following distribution:

 Unlike the “just browsing” segment, a lot of these issues can be resolved.
 In fact, many of them can be fixed purely through design changes.
-Let’s take a look at just one out of (literally) a hundred examples in our new checkout study:
+Let’s take a look at just 1 of 134 examples in our new checkout study:

 In other words, 1 out of 4 shoppers have abandoned a cart in the last quarter due to a “too long / complicated checkout process”, yet for most checkouts it’s possible to make a 20-60% reduction in the number of form elements shown to users during the default checkout flow.
 And again, this is just 1 of the 134 documented causes for checkout usability issues.